esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 **Do you feel like you are swimming upstream when pushing for accessibility as the right thing to do?** 😫
 Then it can be very helpful to appeal to the business case for accessibility. 📈

-Marcy also refers to the [capitol crawl](https://www.history.com/news/americans-with-disabilities-act-1990-capitol-crawl) in 1990 where people got out.
+Marcy also refers to the [capitol crawl](https://www.history.com/news/americans-with-disabilities-act-1990-capitol-crawl) in 1990 where people demonstrated and crawled up the steps of the U.S Capitol in DC to show how people with disabilities are impacted by lack of physi.

 ### Accessibility as a Business Case